Robert Bean (gridiron football)

-Robert D. Bean Jr. (born January 6, 1978 in Atlanta, Georgia, United States) is a former professional Canadian football cornerback.
-He was drafted by the Cincinnati Bengals in the fifth round of the 2000 NFL Draft.
+Robert D. Bean Jr. (born January 6, 1978) is an American former professional football cornerback.
+He was selected by the Cincinnati Bengals in the fifth round of the 2000 NFL draft.
 He played college football for the Mississippi State Bulldogs.

-Bean has also been a member of the Jacksonville Jaguars, Los Angeles Avengers, B.C.
+Bean was also a member of the Jacksonville Jaguars, Los Angeles Avengers, B.C.
 Lions, San Jose SaberCats and Winnipeg Blue Bombers.

-Early years
+Early life

 Bean attended Lakeside High School in Atlanta, Georgia and was a letterman in football track and basketball his entire high school career.
 In football, he was a four-year starter at wide receiver, cornerback and free safety.
 To this date he holds the triple jump record from his senior year of 1996.

 College career

 Bean spent two seasons at Mississippi State University following a two-year stint at Georgia Military College.
 He played in 23 games for the Bulldogs.
 He earned All-SEC second-team honors in 1998 after registering five interceptions, two blocked kicks, nine passes defended and 33 defensive tackles.
 Bean started all 11 games at left cornerback in 1999.
 He finished the season with four blocked punts, 44 defensive tackles, including 31 solo tackles, one interception, 13 passes defended and a fumble recovery.
 He added a blocked field goal in the Peach Bowl.